digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Installation of Production Line Simulation and Cloud Services

-Clicking on the button below will deploy all required resources (on Microsoft Azure):
+Clicking on the button below will **deploy** all required resources (on Microsoft Azure):

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json)

-You can also visualize the resources that will get deployed by clicking the button below:
+You can also **visualize** the resources that will get deployed by clicking the button below:

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json" data-linktype="external"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true" alt="Visualize" data-linktype="external"></a>

-Once the deployment is complete, login to the deployed VM using the credentials you provided during deployment and download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
+Once the deployment is complete, login to the deployed VM using the credentials you provided during deployment and download and **install Docker Desktop** from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray.

 ### Running the Production Line Simulation

 On the deployed VM, download this repo from [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/archive/refs/heads/main.zip) and extract to a directory of your choice.
-Then navigate to the OnPremAssets directory of the unzipped content and run the StartSimulation.cmd script from the OnPremAssets folder in a command prompt by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.
+Then navigate to the OnPremAssets directory of the unzipped content and run the **StartSimulation** command from the OnPremAssets folder in a command prompt by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.
 The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
 The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), e.g. for Azure region East US 2 you would pass in eus2 as parameter:

     StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh= eus2